-The Modern and Classical Languages and Literatures department helps students select the program and courses that best satisfy their individual needs and interests.
+The Department of Modern and Classical Languages and Literatures helps students select the program and courses that best satisfy their individual needs and interests.
 Advisement for specific languages, courses and programs is handled by the language section heads as follows:

 Single Subject Credential, Other Languages (Arab, Hebrew, Korean, Persian) and FLIT